 Rose dipping sheep

 In 2008, Jeffrey, who had been caring for Rose until her death, donated a number of her personal items to the Museum.
-Ryedale Folk Museum contains not only an eclectic collection of buildings, artefacts and photographs, but also seeks to tell the stories of the people connected.
-Through her objects, including her pitchfork, branding iron, razor strop (for sharpening shearing equipment) and metal suckling restraint, we see a fascinating insight into a remarkable life of moorland farming.
+We see a fascinating insight into a remarkable life of moorland farming through her objects, including her pitchfork, branding iron, razor strop (for sharpening shearing equipment) and metal suckling restraint.

 A particularly prized item, synonymous with the profession, is Rose’s shepherdess crook.
 Made from hazel wood with a horn handle and ornate carved thistle design, this crook is clearly a beautiful decorative item, not intended for use.